-- ▶ navigate to the Automatic Line Coloring node in properties - > select the desired mode in the Mode of the search for ground faults property drop-down list - Color grid part: colors only the grid parts that are potentially subject to a short circuit - Color whole grid: colors in the whole linked grid where the short circuit is located
+- navigate to the Automatic Line Coloring node in properties - select the desired mode in the Mode of the search for ground faults property drop-down list - ▶ Color grid part: colors only the grid parts that are potentially subject to a short circuit - Color entire grid: colors the entire coherent grid, in which a ground fault is located

-This setting can be changed in Runtime via the zenon API object model.
-In doing so, the short circuit search is recalculated once again.
+This setting can be changed in the Runtime via the zenon API object model.
+In doing so, the ground fault search is recalculated once again.